kanglicheng/code-school/javascript/projects/ajax_twitter/README.md

 * Replace the contents of the button form with a single `<button>`.
 * Give the button a class of `follow-toggle`.
-* We'll also need to let the button know the `user-id` and `initial-follow-state` ("followed" or "unfollowed") by storing these in [`data-*`][data-*] attributes.
+* We'll also need to let the button know the `user-id` and `initial-follow-state` ("followed" or "unfollowed") by storing.
+We can determing the `initial-follow-state` using the `User#follows?` method. these in [`data-*`][data-*] attributes.
 * Leave the inner HTML of the button empty: the FollowToggle class will be responsible for setting this.